avijitliberty/honeycomb/content/cheatsheets/github/configuration.md

 * Create a new local repository:

-  > Note: It will create the hidden .git folder which is used by git to manage the repository in your working directory

           $ git init

+  {{% callout note %}}
+  It will create the hidden .git folder which is used by git to manage the repository in your working directory
+  {{% /callout %}}

 * Configure the author name and email address to be used with your commits:

           $ git config --global user.name "LAST_NAME.FIRST_NAME"